golems/HuboCan/README.md

 #### Trajectory

 The Trajectory class is a container class for handling trajectory data.
-Currently this only includes jointspace waypoints, but in the future will (hopefully) include control schemes, end effector waypoints, and self-collision checks.
+Currently this only includes jointspace waypoints and limit (position, velocity, and acceleration) checking, but in the future will (hopefully) include control schemes, end effector waypoints, and self-collision checks.

-Note: The Trajectory class has a very nice C++ stream operator which will print out its contents in a clean and easy-to-read format.
+Note: The Trajectory class has a very nice C++ stream operator (std::cout << ) which will print out its contents in a clean and easy-to-read format.

-## HuboCan Namespace
+### HuboCan Namespace

 #### CanPump